thomson3914/Eat-Da-Burger/README.md

 # 🍔 Eat-Da-Burger 🍔
-Bumpin Burgers is a Restaurant App that lets you *Choose your Burger &amp; Eat it Too!*
+It's a Restaurant App that lets you *Choose your Burger &amp; Eat it Too!*

 ![Home.html](screenShots/home.png)

 ### 🍔Description
-Bumpin Burgers demonstrates a simple full stack application.
-The front end is implemented with HTML and the backend is implemented with Node.js and Express.
-HTML templating is done with the help of Handlebars.
+Bumpin Burgers is a simple full stack application.
+1. The front end is implemented with HTML.
+2. The backend is implemented with Node.js and Express.
+3. HTML templating is done with the help of Handlebars.

+### 🍔Instructions
+1. The user may *Order* a new burger or choose to *Re-Order* from the *Previous Orders*.
+2. This adds the burger of choice into the MySQL database.
+3. Eat the burger by clicking *Eat It!* in the *Ready* column.
-The user may *Order* a new burger or choose to *Re-Order* from the *Previous Orders*.
-This adds the burger of choice into the MySQL database.
-This burger is also added as *Ready!* on the menu and placed on the left side of the screen.
-The user may then *Eat* a burger by clicking on it, which moves it into the *Previous Orders* column and updates its status accordingly in the database.
+4. This moves it into the *Previous Orders* column and updates its status accordingly in the database.

-Further improvements could be made by adding a *Delete* button to clean up the *Previous Orders* column.

 ### 🍔Technologies